nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—June 2024</h2>

-Our demo paper, <a href="https://arxiv.org/pdf/2308.04945.pdf">LLMeBench: A Flexible Framework for Accelerating LLMs Benchmarking</a>, has been accepted at EACL 2024.
-This framework drives the benchmarking of LLMs, and you can explore our <a href="https://arxiv.org/pdf/2305.14982.pdf"> comprehensive benchmarking results for Arabic. </a>
+Our demo paper, <a href="https://alt.qcri.org/~ndurrani/pubs/EACL-Demo24.pdf"> LLMeBench: A Flexible Framework for Accelerating LLMs Benchmarking,</a> has been accepted at EACL 2024.
+This framework drives the benchmarking of LLMs, and you can explore our <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24.pdf"> comprehensive benchmarking results for Arabic. </a>

-Exciting start to 2024: Two long papers have been accepted at EACL 2024! 🚀 Check out our work on <a href="https://arxiv.org/pdf/2308.10263.pdf"> Scaling up the discovery of latent concepts in deep NLP models. </a> Plus, don't miss our <a href="https://arxiv.org/pdf/2305.14982.pdf"> comprehensive benchmarking of LLMs for Arabic. </a>
+Exciting start to 2024: Two long papers have been accepted at EACL 2024! 🚀 Check out our work on <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24-b.pdf"> Scaling up the discovery of latent concepts in deep NLP models. </a> Plus, don't miss our <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24.pdf"> comprehensive benchmarking of LLMs for Arabic. </a>

 <h2 style="color: green">Oct—Dec 2023</h2>

-Our paper titled <a href="https://arxiv.org/pdf/2206.13288.pdf"> Discovering Salient Neurons in Deep NLP Models </a> has been approved for publication in the JMLR (Journal of Machine Learning Research) 🌟🎉
+Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/JMLR23.pdf"> Discovering Salient Neurons in Deep NLP Models </a> has been approved for publication in the JMLR (Journal of Machine Learning Research) 🌟🎉

 I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the NAACL 2024.

-🎊🎉 Exciting news 🎊🎉 Our paper titled <a href="https://browse.arxiv.org/pdf/2305.13386.pdf"> Can LLMs Facilitate Interpretation of Pre-trained Language Models? </a> has been accepted at the EMNLP 2023.
+🎊🎉 Exciting news 🎊🎉 Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EMNLP23.pdf"> Can LLMs Facilitate Interpretation of Pre-trained Language Models? </a> has been accepted at the EMNLP 2023.

 > Absolutely elated to announce that the Arabic Language Technologies (ALT) @QCRI has been honored with the prestigious <a href="https://wgoqatar.com/207672"> King Salman Global Academy Prize </a> in the institution category! 🌟 This incredible achievement marks a decade of dedication, innovation, and groundbreaking work in the arena of Arabic NLP. 🎊💬